marissanbush1/staq/_posts/2016-1-20-how-to-create-a-post.md

 categories: staq
 ---`

 After this you can begin typing your blog post.
 Even if you don't use <p> tags or other similar tags, Jekyll still formats it all the same.
 Jekyll also has the ability to highlight code.
-With the `{% highlight%}` tags you can highlight different coding languages like Ruby and C++.
+With the `{% highlight%} {% endhighlight%}` tags you can highlight different coding languages.